 Generalized Excalibur Use Case (Dealing with Gaps)

-The only difference between 5.1 and 5.2-3 is the selection in the VDS dataspace.
+The only difference between the Excalibur use case and the Dual PCO Edge and Eiger use cases is the selection in the VDS dataspace.
+See the “VDS Use Cases” section beginning on page 7 for more information.